circleci/circleci-docs/jekyll/_cci2/updating-server-replicated-version.md

 ]
 ```

-For the replicated update to succeed, it’s necessary to update docker to the recommended version, 17.12.1:
+- For the replicated update to succeed, it’s necessary to update docker to the recommended version, 17.12.1:

 ```
     sudo apt-get install docker-ce=17.12.1~ce-0~ubuntu
 ```

-We suggest that you pin the Docker version using:
+- Pin the Docker version using the following command:

 ```
     sudo apt-mark hold docker-ce
 ```

 ## Update

-Then, you are ready to perform the actual replicated update, by executing the replicated-provided update script:
+Perform the Replicated update by executing the update script as follows:

 ```
     curl -sSL "https://get.replicated.com/docker?replicated_tag=2.29.0" | sudo bash
 ```

-Double-check your replicated and docker versions;
+Double-check your replicated and docker versions:

 ```
     replicatedctl version    # 2.29.0
     docker -v                # 17.12.1
 ```

-Restart app with
+Restart the app with

 ```
     replicatedctl app start